open-cloud/xos/docs/use.md

 # Using XOS

-XOS has three inter-related aspects, and this section is organized accordingly.
+There are three inter-related aspects to on-boarding a service into XOS.
+This section is organized accordingly.

 * **Modeling Framework:** XOS defines a
   [modeling framework](dev/xproto.md), which